fontforge/designwithfontforge.com/README.md

     grunt

-Wait for Grunt to notify you, and all the compressed images will be inside:
+Wait for Grunt to notify you, and all the compressed images will be inside `en-US/images/`

-    `en-US/images/`